SocialCodeInc/ssh-ecs-run-task/README.md

 The ssh-ecs-run-task script takes the given task; queries ECS to determine its containers, environment, volumes and image; ssh's to a randomly chosen instance in the cluster and runs the your command in a new container.

 For example, suppose we would like an interactive bash shell to run on our user-registration-service on the alpha cluster.
 Under ECS, we already have a TaskDefinition **ecscompose-user-registration-service--alpha** to run that service, so lets use that as our starting point or template.
+(Or you can create a new TaskDefinition for admin stuff)

 		$ ./ssh-ecs-run-task --task ecscompose-user-registration-service--alpha -- bash
 		RUNNING bash on user-registration-service-ecs-alpha-i-fc975765